 One more difference lies in the output we get from the work of functional managers vs. project managers.
 The result of the functional manager’s effort is the high-quality work done by a competent team member.
 Meanwhile, the result of the project manager’s work is the completed piece of a project and the readiness to move to the next step or sprint.

-In conclusion, here are the key differences between these two roles:
+In conclusion, here are the key differences between functional managers and project managers:

-In software development, project manager is a must-have role, while functional managers are often “grown” naturally from team leaders with the richest experience.
+In software development, project management is a must-have discipline led by a dedicated project manager, while functional managers often “grow” naturally from team leaders with the richest experience.
 If your team is young and you need help with any of these two roles, check what we have to offer and contact us for a free introductory conversation.

 In the next sections, we will look at the tasks and responsibilities of functional managers and figure out when you need to hire them for your team.